cosmos/cosmos-sdk/cosmovisor/README.md

 go install github.com/cosmos/cosmos-sdk/cosmovisor/cmd/cosmovisor@latest
 ```

 To install a previous version, you can specify the version.
-IMPORTANT: Chains that use Cosmos-SDK v0.42.x MUST use Cosmovisor v0.1.0
+IMPORTANT: Chains that use Cosmos-SDK v0.42.x and want to use auto-download feature MUST use Cosmovisor v0.1.0

 ```
 go install github.com/cosmos/cosmos-sdk/cosmovisor/cmd/cosmovisor@v0.1.0
 ```

-It is currently not possible to confirm the version of cosmovisor but will be included in Cosmovisor v1.1.0.
+It is possible to confirm the version of cosmovisor when using Cosmovisor v1.0.0, but it is not possible to do so with `v0.1.0`.

 You can also install from source by pulling the cosmos-sdk repository and switching to the correct version and building as follows:

 ```
 git clone git@github.com:cosmos/cosmos-sdk
+cd cosmos-sdk
 git checkout cosmovisor/vx.x.x
 cd cosmovisor
 make